okcoders/ok-coders-january-2017-front-end/03-css/03-01-intro-to-css.md

 ## Style Sheets

-Delcarations must be defined in an html document or referenced from it in order to take effect.
+Declarations must be defined in an html document or referenced from it in order to take effect.
 There are three ways to include css in an html document:

 **Inline**